iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 - Deprecating <i>SigLockedSingleOutput</i> and <i>SigLockedDustAllowanceOutput</i>.
     - The new dust protection mechanism does not need a distinct output type, therefore
       <i>SigLockedDustAllowanceOutput</i> will be deprecated.
 One alternative is that during migration to the new
-      protocol version, all dust outputs sitting on an address will be merged into a `SimpleOutput` together with their respective <i>SigLockedDustAllowanceOutputs</i> to create the snapshot for the updated protocol.
+      protocol version, all dust outputs sitting on an address will be merged into an <i>ExtendedOutput</i> together with their respective <i>SigLockedDustAllowanceOutputs</i> to create the snapshot for the updated protocol.
       The exact migration strategy will be decided later.
 - Adding new [output types](#output-design) to _Transaction Payload_.
 - Adding new [unlock block types](#unlocking-chain-script-locked-outputs) to _Transaction Payload_.
 - <i>Inputs</i> and <i>Outputs</i> of a transaction become a list instead of a set.
 Binary duplicate inputs are not